Create your first agent

 For this example, do the following:

-• Select the right data sources: in this case, I selected a HR documentation in Notion and some folders in Gdrive.
+• Select the right data sources: in this case, I selected a Notion folder `Sales Corner.

 • Add a small description of the data source: this will help the agent understand when to use the tool